kumarkshiv/Learning-materials/Placement preparation/Cloud Infra Engineer/README.md

 [1] [How to Create an SSH Key in Linux: Easy Step-by-Step Guide](https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server)

 ## 2. SSH passphrase protected key based login

+-  Same as above (while generating SSH Keys, type a paraphrase/password to encrypt the private key with the password.)

+## 3. SSH agent for passphrase automation